bberka/windows-optimizer-rework/README.md

 # Windows Optimizer App Reworked
-This app is rework of this project: https://github.com/berkaybayar/optimize-tool

 The goal of this project is to give users option optimize Windows OS in general by removing some apps and disabling some services provided by Microsoft.